Dealazer/Arionum-Miner-GPU-Cryptogone/README.md

 -b and -t are the most important settings, you need to test different values and find the pair giving the best hashrate.
 For me it was -b 128 -t 4 !

-## Developer Donation
+## Developers Donation

-By default the miner will donate 1% of the shares to my address.
+By default the miner will donate 1% of the shares to Guli's address.

-    -D parameters allow you to change that: minimu is 0.5%
+    -D parameters allow you to change that: minimum is 0.5%

-If you want to donate directly to support further development, here is my wallet
+Donations:

-    4hDFRqgFDTjy5okh2A7JwQ3MZM7fGyaqzSZPEKUdgwSM8sKLPEgs8Awpdgo3R54uo1kGMnxujQQpF94qV6SxEjRL
+    Guli's wallet: 4hDFRqgFDTjy5okh2A7JwQ3MZM7fGyaqzSZPEKUdgwSM8sKLPEgs8Awpdgo3R54uo1kGMnxujQQpF94qV6SxEjRL
+    Cryptogone's wallet: 4bb66RkoTCz63XPBvMyHfWRE1vWif21j77m1kNVNRd7o4YtJdEQWY7BsRVxAYoTdMexSVFGFaekrc3UATTSERwmQ